garretyoder/PowerReference/README.md

   //TODO: do something with the object
 }
 ```
 PowerReference provides a simple extension function to make the above pattern easier, `safe`.
+The `safe` method will work on any object, not just PowerReferences.
 ```kotlin
 ref().safe {
   //TODO: do something with the object